MySolace/All-that-I-know/We Shall Not All Rest.markdown

-Men Shall Seek Death in these days ...
+We Shall Not All Rest
 ===

 His softest whisper crumbles me, a waterfall containing a symphony.